spineo/airflow-mariadb/README.md

 web_server_host = ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com
 ```

-Start up the Web Server by running _airflow webserver -p 8080_ and then run _airflow scheduler_ to start the scheduler.
+Start up the Web Server by running _airflow webserver_ (it defaults to port 8080 but can be changed in the configuration or by using the option _-p <port>_ at startup) and then run _airflow scheduler_ to start the scheduler.
 Navigating to the _base_url_ shown above.
 You should see the below UI render:

 ![Airflow Webserver DAG](images/airflow_webserver_dag.png)